Nancy Wilson, Grammy winning jazz singer, dies at 81

 In accordance with Wilson's wishes, there will be no funeral service, a family statement said.
 A celebration of her life will be held most likely in February, the month of her birth.

-She is survived by her son, Kacy Dennis; daughters Samantha Burton and Sheryl Burton; sisters Karen Davis and Brenda Vann and five grandchildren.
+She is survived by her son, Kacy Dennis; daughters Samantha Burton and Cheryl Burton; sisters Karen Davis and Brenda Vann and five grandchildren.

 Italie reported from New York.